 Active transition – the transition of a security from LIBOR to an RFR before LIBOR cessation.

 Alternative Reference Rate Committee (ARRC) – a group of financial industry participants focused on the successful transition from United States Dollars (USD) London Interbank Offered Rate to an alternative rate.

 Benchmark – a standard against which the performance of a financial asset or a fund can be measured.
-Benchmarks are used in our funds for a range of purposes including a standard against which to compare the return or “performance” of the fund, as a target for the fund’s performance to try to beat and for defining what types and amounts of financial assets the fund will invest in.
+Benchmarks are used in our funds for a range of purposes including a standard against which to compare the return or “performance” of the fund, as a target for the fund’s returns to outperform and for defining what types and amounts of financial assets the fund will invest in.
 In some instances, they are also used to calculate performance fees, being fees that are paid to the investment manager of the fund if the fund’s performance rises above a set threshold.

 Bonds or Notes – a form of financial asset that represents a loan from a financial investor (the bondholder or noteholder) to a borrower called the “issuer” (usually corporates or governments).